acmorg/acmorg.github.io/organizers/guide.md

 * Your academic contacts and former “profs” are potential speakers
 * Getting a lofty/remote/potentially expensive expert is great but don’t “hold out” for only those people
 * A good candidate as a speaker is someone who commits immediately to an invitation
-* Compelling speakers can also be found in the [ACM Distinguished Speakers Program](http://dsp.acm.org) where ACM helps cover speaker travel costs.

 ### The Work That Lies Ahead